samv/sovol-sv06-plus-firmware/README.md

 # Sovol SV06 Plus firmware

-This is a fork of
+This is a customized version of
-[Sovol's official repository for the SV06 Plus 3D printer][sovol-sv06-plus-repo]
+[Sovol's Marlin firmware for the SV06 Plus 3D printer][sovol-sv06-plus-repo].
-with customized firmware.

-The original repository contains the firmware within the `MarlinSV06Plus` subdirectory.
-This fork removes the model files and moves the firmware to the repository root.

 # Disclaimer